mikeveloso/npvcalculator/README.md

 # NPV Calculator

-Calculate Net Present Value for series of cashflows
+Calculate Net Present Value for given cashflows and series of rates base on the lower bound rate and lower bound rate and rate interval provided.

+Calculating the net present values of the expected cashflows from two investments provides a way for projects to be compared with each other.

+The phrase "present value" is about the fact that the value of money changes over time and so we need to be able to compare it across time.
+Note that future cashflows are often unknown in advance and so projects often need to be evaluated probabilistically.

 Calculations
 ---